 Campus network improvements have placed CTS in the position to be able to extend wireless services to gaming consoles and streaming devices.
 CTS has configured a program to allow those devices to access the internet.
 Through this webpage you can register four non-WPA2 enterprise capable devices.
 Devices like your AppleTV, Xbox, PlayStation, ROKU, etc. will be able to connect to the campus wireless network, although any streaming devices connected to IoT must be controlled with their respective remote.
-We are calling this network "DuqNet-IoT" which has been designed solely for recreation purposes only.
+This network, which is called "DuqNet IoT", has been designed for recreational purposes only.
 Access to internal academic resources will not be provided.

 IoT Setup Guide

 Click the link below for instructions on how to connect to DuqNet IoT.